AngelcoreS/Splunk-Installation-Guide/README.md

    sudo systemctl enable ssh

 7. Check if the Ubuntu firewall (UFW) is active:
     ```bash
    sudo ufw status

+if it is not active, you can leave it as it or enable it and allow SSH:

+`sudo ufw allow ssh`
+`sudo ufw reload`

+Now, we need to allow the Ubuntu server to receive Syslog messages from other devices.
+In this case, we'll use port 10154 on UDP:

+`sudo ufw allow 10154/udp`

 ![16ssh](Splunk/16ssh.png)